JureSeselj/discover-the-world/README.md

 * There is also a go home button that leads the user to the index page after checking the high score list.

-* Underneath go home button there is also a play again button to instantly begin the game.
+* Underneath go home button there is also a play again button to instantly begin the game again.

 ![High Score](/docs/high-score-page.png)